It goes by many nicknames: jitter, judder, flicker, flutter, shimmer, stutter, ringing, pulsing, strobing. Here's how to tame it.

 If you prefer to roll your own end titles, we hope this information is useful.
 But if you have a film in production or post, and would like to take Endcrawl for a spin, we’d love to set you up.

-The RED Camera was not a Disruptive Innovation
+Why the RED Camera was (and was not) a Disruptive Innovation